wltechblog/p2pftp/README.md

    Example with custom address and port:
    ```
-   go run main.go -addr 0.0.0.0 -port 9000
+   p2pftp -addr 0.0.0.0 -port 9000
    ```

-2. Open your web browser and navigate to `http://localhost:8089` (or your custom address/port)
+2. Use a https proxy such as Caddy, nginx, etc to provide a secure connection.

-3. Share your token with the person you want to connect with, or use the "Copy Link" to give them a URL that directly connects to you.
+3. Open your browser to your URL, share your token with the person you want to connect with, or use the "Copy Link" to give them a URL that directly connects to you.

-4. Enter their token in the "Connect to Peer" field and click "Connect"
+4. When they attempt to connect, authorize the connection request to hook up.

 5. Once the connection is established, you can start chatting and sending files